O’Brien and Desmond sell most of INM shares to Belgian suitor Mediahuis

 Another shareholder, Donald Pratt, said he personally held double the shares of the entire board, and said it was “crazy” to recommend an offer for effectively just two times INM’s annual earnings.

-Mr Murdoch confirmed to shareholders that that other potential bidders are circling INM, but insisted the Mediahuis offer is the only one on the table.
+Mr MacClennan confirmed to shareholders that that other potential bidders are circling INM, but insisted the Mediahuis offer is the only one on the table.

 “We didn’t put the company up for sale.
 Mediahuis made an offer,” he said.
 “It is the best offer we have had and the timing is right.
 There were other [bidders] involved but we believe this is the best deal for shareholders.”